 In collaboration with Professor Shinji Toda at Tohoku University, I am proposing to build a Virtual Quake compatible Japanese fault system from existing geological data.
 This will require close collaboration with researchers at Tohoku University to first identify the best sources for the requisite geological data.
 After acquiring the fault data, I will then assimilate the information into a Virtual Quake input fault model.

-Using the Texas Advanced Computing Center's (TACC) Stampede supercomputer, I will run high resolution simulations of VQ using the developed Japan fault model.
+Using computing resources at Tohoku University, I will run high resolution simulations of the Japan fault model.
 From the simulation data I will construct the earthquake statistics for Japan and produce an earthquake forecast.